unioncredit/union-v1-interface/README.md

 Always create a new branch off of `develop`.

-_Note:_ If you want to use WalletConnect or Fortmatic to test while building make a copy of .env.local.example named .env.local, change INFURA_KEY to "{yourKey}", and change FORTMATIC_API_KEY to "{yourFortmaticTestKey}".
+_Note:_ If you want to use WalletConnect or Fortmatic to test while building make a copy of .env.local.example named .env.local, change NEXT_PUBLIC_INFURA_KEY to "{yourKey}", and change NEXT_PUBLIC_FORTMATIC_API_KEY to "{yourFortmaticTestKey}".

 ### Install dependencies